A Survey on Code-Based Cryptography: Preliminaries

-Since digital signature schemes can be constructed using the Fiat-Shamir transform \cite{fiatshamirtransform} on \emph{zero-knowledge identification} (ZKID) schemes, we will also introduce the concept of ZKID and then of the transform itself.
+Since digital signature schemes can be constructed using the Fiat-Shamir transform \cite{fiatshamirtransform} on \emph{Zero-Knowledge} (ZK) protocols, we will also introduce the concept of ZK protocols and then of the transform itself.

-The process and notation for a ZKID scheme are similar to that of a digital signature scheme.
+The process and notation for a ZK protocols are similar to that of a digital signature scheme.
 We have two parties, a prover and a verifier.
 Different to a digital signature scheme, the prover does not want to prove his identity to the verifier, but rather convince the verifier of his knowledge of a secret object, without revealing said object.

-A ZKID scheme consists of two stages: key generation and verification.
-The verification process can consist of several communication steps between the verifier and the prover, in particular will we be interested in the following scheme: \begin{enumerate} \item The prover prepares two \emph{commitments} $c_0,c_1,$ and sends them to the verifier. \item The verifier randomly picks a \emph{challenge} $b \in \{0,1\},$ and sends it to the prover. \item The prover provides a \emph{response} $r_b$ that only allows to verify $c_b$. \item The verifier checks the validity of $c_b$, usually by recovering $c_b$ using $r_b$ and the public key. \end{enumerate}
+A ZK protocol consists of two stages: key generation and verification.
+The verification process can consist of several communication steps between the verifier and the prover, in particular, we are interested in the following scheme: \begin{enumerate} \item The prover prepares two \emph{commitments} $c_0,c_1,$ and sends them to the verifier. \item The verifier randomly picks a \emph{challenge} $b \in \{0,1\},$ and sends it to the prover. \item The prover provides a \emph{response} $r_b$ that only allows to verify $c_b$. \item The verifier checks the validity of $c_b$, usually by recovering $c_b$ using $r_b$ and the public key. \end{enumerate}